‘The big player’

 > Number of employees – more than 50

-A statutory audit is an independent check of the full accounts (income statement; statement of financial position; strategic and directors report,; and the notes to the accounts), with an opinion on compliance given by the Auditor.
+A statutory audit is an independent check of the full accounts (income statement; statement of financial position; strategic and directors report; and the notes to the accounts), with an opinion on compliance given by the Auditor.

 Statutory audits in the UK must be undertaken by a Registered Auditor, and comply with the International Standards on Auditing (UK and Ireland).
-Not all firms of accountants are also a Registered Audit Firm.
+Not all firms of accountants are also Registered Audit Firms.
 If you are likely to require a statutory audit, check that the firm you are appointing is legally registered to perform the work.

 Don’t miss the details: